coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

-# ADMIN

-## 🛑END OF OS-SPECIFIC INSTRUCTIONS

-# ✅TO DO

-- **Address cygwyine (cygdrive?)
-(I *think* this was addressed by confirming ~ is your User folder)**
-- **Decide if Jupyter Notebook Preferenes should become a separate numbered step?**

-## WIP BELOW:
+___

-# Step 3: Install a Code Text Editor
+# Step 4: Install a Code Text Editor

 ## Visual Studio Code

-- The final tool to install is a text editor that is designed for programmers.
+- **The final tool to install is a text editor that is designed for programmers.**
 - There are several text editors available, but we will be using Visual Studio Code.

-- Visual Studio Code (A.K.A "VS Code")

-  is a free editor that is highly customizable and supports many languages.
+- **Visual Studio Code (A.K.A "VS Code")  is a free editor that is highly customizable and supports many languages.**
 - It is maintained by Microsoft and has a robust community of extensions and add-ons.
-  - It is very popular and is used by many companies (e.g. Facebook/Meta)
+It is very popular and is used by many companies (e.g. Facebook/Meta).

-- How will we use VS Code?
+- **How will we use VS Code?**
 - We could technically run all of our jupyter notebooks using VS Code, but this is not recommended at this point in your education.

     - While VS Code is convenient for quickly opening and working with a repository or viewing a notebook, it has some limitations in how notebooks look and some quirks to the interface for notebooks.

-    - Instead, we will focus on using

-       jupyter notebook or jupyter lab in the lessons and live class.
+- Instead, we will focus on using jupyter notebook or jupyter lab in the lessons and live class.

     - You are welcome to try VS Code for notebooks, but it is recommended you become comfortable with jupyter first.

-- We will use VS Code for editing simple code files or hidden files.
+- **We will use VS Code for editing simple code files or hidden files.**
     - We can open and edit the settings file for your terminal (e.g.: "`~/.bash_profile"`.or "~/.zshrc"

     - We will use it to create and store credentials for APIs (Stack 4)
     - We can use VS Code to edit your projects' README files while previewing them in real time!
     - Finally, while beyond the scope of the standard curriculum, we can also use VS Code to store functions in external files that we can use just like pandas, matplotlib,

-## Install Visual Studio Code
+## Step 4.1) Install Visual Studio Code

 - Go to https://code.visualstudio.com/

     - It should auto-recognize your OS and have a blue Download button with a version for your OS.
     - Click Download to download the installer.

     - Click on the installer to run it.
     - Select the default options.

 - Once Visual Studio Code installation is completed, open it!

     - Check your Start Menu to find Visual Studio Code (VS Code)

 ![png](https://raw.githubusercontent.com/coding-dojo-data-science/dojo-env-setup/main/images/vs_code_get_started.png)

-## Install Python Extensions
+## Step 4.2) Install Python Extensions

 - On the left sidebar, there are several icons for different menus.
 - Click on the Extensions sidebar icon (5th down, looks like 4 squares).